dibamtd/burst-computing-research/docs/05-microbenchmark-pair.md

 ```

 Each worker connects to the same RabbitMQ server but uses a different `group-id`.
-In this benchmark, `group-id` identifies the worker’s group within the burst; running two
+Running two terminals with `group-id=0` and `group-id=1` emulates two workers
-terminals with `group-id=0` and `group-id=1` emulates two workers participating in the same burst context.
+participating in the same burst context.

 ---